aagjalpankaj/laravel-log-validator/docs/300-VALIDATIONS.md

-## Validations
+# Validations

-Laravel Log Validator enforces several validation rules to ensure consistent and maintainable logs across your application:
+This package enforces several validation rules to ensure consistent and maintainable logs across your application:

 ### Message Validation